 Let’s take a look at the co-morbidity of COPD & Heart Failure during Heart Month.
-Almost 1/3 of those that have COPD also suffer from Heart Failure and many of those that have heart failure don’t even know it.
-They assume that because they have COPD, that any increase in lethargy or short of breath is caused by your COPD.
-In fact, it may not be COPD at all but could be Heart Failure.
-Talk to your doctor if you think you could be at risk.
+Almost 1/3 of those that have COPD also suffer from Heart Failure.
+Many don’t even know it.
+They assume that an increase in symptoms of lethargy or short of breath are due to COPD.
+In fact, it may have nothing to do with COPD at all.
+It could be Heart Failure.
+Have a frank talk to your doctor if you think you could be at risk.

 Health Tracker Journal

-It is important that we become our own advocate and pay attention to what your body is telling us.
-Having a Health Tracker Journal will help you track your https://catchyourbreath60.com/health-tracker-journal-join-us symptoms and hopefully be able to know the difference between what is normal for you and what is not.
+Your Health Tracker Journal will help you track your symptoms and hopefully be able to know the difference between what is normal for you and what is not.
 You track what happened to cause the triggers of changes, good and bad

 It is important to know what triggers our symptoms and how our bodies react.
-Some of the things you may want to track in your journal is your blood pressure, daily weight and circumference of your ankles and girth.
+Some things to track in your journal is your blood pressure, daily weight and circumference of your ankles and girth.
 This is because right-sided heart failure leaves your body unable to rid itself of fluid that the body will then keep.
-This extra fluid makes it harder for your heart to beat noramlly.
+This extra fluid makes it harder for your heart to beat normally.

 Once the right side of the heart has lost its elasticity, it will no longer pump efficiently.
 It will not repair itself and there is no medication to help right-sided heart failure.
-For those that have COPD, ignoring the signs of shortness of breath.
+For those that have COPD we must not ignore the signs of shortness of breath.
 This puts both your heart and lungs in a compromised position.
-Using your 02 as prescribed, can cause right-sided heart failure.
+Using your 02 as prescribed, can help prevent further damage cause right-sided heart failure.

 The symptoms of heart failure are confusing because they mimic the same symptoms as COPD.
 Untreated heart problems can lead to worsening of COPD and more frequent exacerbation.
 Watch for an increased shortness of breath, fatigue or having increased daily naps.
 Also, lightheartedness, muscle wasting and swelling in the girth or lower extremities are unwelcome signs.

-Heart failure makes all of your internal organs swell and this leaves little room for any food, so avoid carbs and surgery food.
+Heart failure makes all of your internal organs swell and this leaves little room for any food, so avoiding carbs and surgery food is a good rule.

 Ask you doctor about water intake restrictions and the use of diuretics along with diet and exercise maintenance.
 This is the key to living well with heart failure.
 You will likely be prescribed exercise in a controlled environment like cardio rehabilitation.
 There you will learn what is normal and what is not and proper management techniques.

-Although there is no cure for right-sided heart failure at the moment, controlling it and managing it is the key to living a long and happy life with it.
+There is no cure for right-sided heart failure at the moment, controlling it and managing it is the key to living a long and happy life with it.